Root Me Challenge - Decoding Hidden Messages in Tweets using Steganography

 Malware Evasion

-- Attackers use steganography to conceal malicious payloads in benign files (e.g., hiding malware in a JPEG).
+- Attackers conceal malicious payloads in benign files (e.g., hiding malware in a JPEG).

 - Example: The Duqu 2.0 malware used image steganography to exfiltrate data.